zthun/classroom/packages/classroom-api/assets/lessons/basics/basics-101-debts.d.md

 ## Deployment

-We always begin with the deployment pillar, a crucial phase that requires a foundational understanding even before embarking on your project—whether during a company interview or at the project's inception.
+We always begin with the **deployment pillar**, a crucial phase that requires a foundational understanding even before embarking on your project—whether during a company interview or at the project's inception.
 Questions like "What product are you building?" and "How will it solve a problem?" should be addressed early on.
 Envision how your creation, whether a digital artifact or a physical product, will reach end users.
 Is it a website, a desktop application, a tangible item, or a mobile app distributed through an app store?
 Consider the user's journey, from installation to receiving updated revisions.
 This forms the vision of your project—imagine if you could instantly see the final result, what would it look like?

 Arguably the most pivotal aspect, this falls under the umbrella of accessibility.
 Easy accessibility determines how much it enhances the lives of end users.
 If accessibility is minimized, making it harder for users to perform a task, your creation risks becoming a forgotten project.
 Even if you're developing something solely for personal use, maintaining clarity in your vision and goals is essential.
 Lack of clear goals increases the likelihood of abandoning the project before it sees the light of day.